Error estimates for shock capturing finite element approximations of the one dimensional Burgers' equation: Error estimates for filtered quantities

 Finally the non-consistent artificial viscosity term is controlled using the Cauchy-Schwarz inequality and the $H^1$-stability of the $L^2$-projection $\|\partial_x \pi_h \varphi\| \lesssim \|\partial_x \varphi\|$

 Collecting the bounds for $T_0-T_4$ and using the stability estimate \eqref{adjoint_stability} we have

 from which \eqref{aposteriori} follows.

 The a priori error estimate now follows by using discrete stability to bound the residuals.
 Since we do not assume any regularity of the exact solution we can not assume that any stronger bounds hold.
-Note that by a well known discrete interpolation estimate there holds,
+Note that by a well known discrete interpolation estimate \cite{Bu05} the convective residual may be bounded,

 Using that

 we may deduce

 In the linear case the inequality is trivial by taking $v_h=0$ and using \eqref{umax}.